jmuszka/Taylor-Regression/README.md

 ## Introduction

 Back in June of 2024, I set out to begin learning more about machine learning.
-In particular, I was inspired by the curve-fitting problem: given an arbitary set of points on a plane, can we generalize a function to adequately approximate the outputs and interpolate the values between them?
+In particular, I was inspired by the curve-fitting problem: given an arbitrary set of points on a plane, can we generalize a function to adequately approximate the outputs and interpolate the values between them?

 Before formally diving into my study of the field of statistical learning methods, I decided to have a go at this problem myself.
 I devised an algorithm derived from Taylor's Theorem using Gauss-Jordan elimination, and a demonstration is implemented in Python with pandas and numpy matrix solver.